Arizona Counseling License Requirements

 3. Apply for LPC licensure and permission to test.

 Arizona accepts scores from three different exams, although only one is required for licensure.
-Both the National Counselor Examination (NCE) exam and the National Clinical Mental Health Counseling Examination (NCMHCE) offered by the National Board for Certified Counselors (NBCC) are accepted.
-Exam prep materials are available online.
-Results from the Certified Rehabilitation Counselor Examination offered by the Commission on Rehabilitation Counselor Certification are also accepted, and a practice test is available online.
+Both the National Counselor Examination (NCE) and the National Clinical Mental Health Counseling Examination (NCMHCE) offered by the National Board for Certified Counselors (NBCC) are accepted.
+Exam prep materials for both the NCE and the NCMHCE are available online.
+Results from the Certified Rehabilitation Counselor (CRC) Examination offered by the Commission on Rehabilitation Counselor Certification (CRCC) are also accepted for licensure, and a practice test is available online.

-After your exam scores have been received by the Board, your application will be fully reviewed at an upcoming Board meeting.
-The Board meets approximately once per month.
-Before final approval, you will be required to pay an additional $100 issuance fee (as of August 2019).
+After your exam scores have been received by the Board, your application will be fully reviewed at an upcoming Board meeting, which takes place approximately once per month.
 Decisions will be sent by mail to the address on file.

 Licenses must be renewed every two years and can be renewed online or by submitting a paper application.
-As of August 2019, the renewal fee is $325.
-At least 30 credit hours of continuing education (CE) is required for renewal.
-All renewal applicants must complete the Arizona Statutes/Regulations Tutorial, which counts as three hours of CE.
-Additionally, three credits of ethics training and three credits cultural competency are required.
-The Board does not provide a list of approved CE providers, but acceptable options are outlined in the Board rules.
+As of October 2022, the renewal fee is $325.
+At least 30 credit hours of continuing education units (CEUs) are required for renewal.
+All renewal applicants must complete the Arizona Statutes/Regulations Tutorial, which counts as three hours of CEUs.
+Additionally, three credits of behavioral health ethics or mental health law training as well as three credits of cultural competency and diversity are required.
+The Board does not provide a list of approved CE providers, but more information can be found in the Board rules.
+You can download and save the Continuing Education Tracker to help you keep track of your hours.

 Additional Counseling Careers and Licenses in Arizona